JialinKang/resume/README.md

-# resume depository of Jialin Kang
+# Resume Depository of Jialin Kang